Perspective | Biden tells agencies to ignore Trump’s orders thumping federal workers

 Union leaders had complained that agencies were not moving quickly enough to enforce Biden’s order.

-The memo further establishes President Biden’s more open and cooperative approach to labor organizations, in contrast to former president Donald Trump, who successfully weakened their ability to represent federal employees, including those who are not union members.
+The memo further establishes Biden’s more open and cooperative approach to labor organizations, in contrast to President Donald Trump, who successfully weakened their ability to represent federal employees, including those who are not union members.

-Biden’s order “was a really important and critical first step to repairing the damage” Trump did to the federal workforce, said one administration official who spoke on the condition of anonymity because she was not authorized to speak publicly.
+Biden’s order “was a really important and critical first step to repairing the damage” Trump did to the federal workforce, said one administration official, who spoke on the condition of anonymity because she was not authorized to speak publicly.

 McGettigan’s memo bolsters the thrust of Biden’s approach by noting his executive order said, “Career civil servants are the backbone of the Federal workforce” and that “it is also the policy of the United States to encourage union organizing and collective bargaining.”